chandywerks/terraform-datadog-cloudwatch/README.md

 ## Usage

-Copy example.tfvars and set the name of your datadog API key in secrets manager (last part of the ARN).
-Make sure this secret is replicated to all regions you are deploying to.
+Copy example.tfvars and set the name of your datadog API key in secrets manager (last part of the ARN) and your default region.
+Make sure your datadog secret is replicated to all regions you are deploying to.

 Auth with AWS and import the session into the environment.